-Creating a custom email signature is super easy and free to do!
+Creating a custom email signature is super easy and free to do in Google Docs!
 If your business emails end off with “Sent from my iPhone”, you’re doing something wrong.
 Imagine this.
 You’re contacting a lead for the first time via email.
 They open your message to read through it and loved your email.
 Before they decide if they want to respond or trash it, they want to know more about what you offer or if you’re even worth the investment… however, there’s no link to any of your platforms and they don’t want to waste their time by searching it up themselves.

 I’ve seen people design their email signature completely through Canva or Photoshop, but you can get reported as spam.
 There needs to be great text & image ratio in your email.
 They factor this in for spam because they know spammers rely heavily on images.